Certificate

 2.1.
 Strength in Skill Development

 2.1.2.
-Benefits of Strength Training in Skill Development
+Benefits of Strength Training Oriented Towards Skills Development

 2.1.4.
-Training Methods for Strength Development in Skills
+Training Means Necessary for the Development of Srength in Skills

 2.2.1.
 General Concepts